Fawcett Publications: Fawcett Comics

 Wilford Fawcett's sons continued the expansion of the company after their father's death on February 7, 1940.
 That same month was the cover date of the first comic book released under the aegis of Fawcett Comics.
 Fawcett writer William Parker and Fawcett staff artist Charles Clarence Beck devised Captain Marvel, who was introduced in Whiz Comics #2 (released in December 1939 with a February 1940 cover date).
 The character caught on quickly, moving from Whiz Comics into his own title, Captain Marvel Adventures, early in 1941.
+Among the artists who worked for Fawcett was Richard Deane Taylor, who began working for the company while still in high school and contributed to Captain Marvel Adventures.
 The success prompted spin-off characters, beginning with Captain Marvel Jr. in 1941 and Mary Marvel in 1942.
 Fawcett's line of comics expanded with such colorful characters as Captain Midnight, Bulletman and Bulletgirl, Nyoka the Jungle Girl and Spy Smasher (who became Crime Smasher after World War II).
 The circulation of Captain Marvel Adventures continued to soar until it outsold Superman during the mid-1940s.
 Captain Marvel Jr. had such an impact on Elvis Presley that he borrowed the character's poses, hairstyle and lightning flash chest insignia, as described in Elaine Dundy's biography, Elvis and Gladys.

 A declining comics market in the 1950s, along with a major lawsuit (National Comics Publications v.
 Fawcett Publications), resulted in Fawcett folding its line of comic books.
 Lash Larue, Nyoka, Strange Suspense Stories and other titles were sold to Charlton Comics.
 In 1972, DC Comics (by then a subsidiary of Warner Brothers as it is today) licensed Captain Marvel, featuring him in new stories.
 In 1991, DC purchased the entire Marvel Family and related characters outright.